(Phaseolus lunatus) Originally grown in South America. Grown and harvested the same as common beans. Limas won’t thrive in extreme heat.

 Alabama Blackeyed Butter Bean

 70 days.
-Introduced in 1888 by Peter Henderson & Co. and one of their most famous varieties; still popular to this day.
+One of Peter Henderson & Co.’s most famous varieties, introduced in 1888, and still popular today.
 In 1888 Henderson offered $100 cash for plants bearing the most pods and proclaimed it “A VEGETABLE WONDER!!!”
 “Can and should be grown in every garden,” and also said “of all the Novelties...ever sent out, there is nothing so entirely distinct and valuable as this New Vegetable.”
 Dwarf bush plants can be grown like regular bush beans.
-Very tasty, tender beans, and very early too!
+They produce very tasty, tender beans, and very early too!

 Kurzer's Calico Traveler Lima Bean

-Pole, 90 days.
-Plump limas in varying shades of burgundy, purple, tan and brown, intricately speckled in contrasting shades.
+Pole.
+90 days.
+Plump limas develop in speckled shades of burgundy, purple, tan and brown.
 The variety apparently originated in Choctaw, Mississippi.
 We received our foundation stock from Doug Kurzer of Michigan, where Doug has grown them for a number of years.
-Short half runner type vines are productive in southern Michigan, and we believe would be even more so where the season is longer.
+Short half-runner type vines are productive in southern Michigan, and we believe they would be even more so where the season is longer.